spiritlake/ares-txt-plugin/readme.md

 ## Uninstalling

 Removing the plugin requires some code fiddling.
-See [Uninstalling Plugins](https://www.aresmush.com/tutorials/code/extras.html#uninstalling-plugins).
+See [Uninstalling the Text Plugin](Uninstalling.md).

 ## License